Archaeology and Anthropology Links

 Greek Alphabet – mathematical site.

-Units of Measurement Dictionary – University of North Carolina at Chapel Hill site includes paper sizes, metric conversions, hat sizes, etc.
+Units of Measurement Dictionary – Written by Russ Rowlett, retired Professor of Education and Adjunct Professor of Mathematics, University of North Carolina at Chapel Hill.
+Site includes paper sizes, metric conversions, nutritional daily values (U.S.), hat sizes, Beaufort Scales, etc.